pme123/camundala/00-docs/src/docs/functionalityDsls/apiDoc.md

 #### document
 This is the entry point for your documentation.
-Usually there is one documentation for a project.
+There is one documentation for a project.
-A document consists of one or more `api`s or `group`s.
+A document consists of one or more `api`s and/or `group`s.

 #### api
-Usually an api is the documentation of a process with its interactions or a DMN Decision.
+Usually there is an api for each process with its interactions, like DMN Decisions or User Tasks.

 #### group
-We can group our `api`s.
+If you have no process to organize your Process Interactions, you can use a group.
+This is especially useful if you have only Workers (a shared Service project) or DMN Decisions.
+It is also possible to add a description to the group.

 ### Create the Documentation
-- In your _sbt-console_:  `run`
+- In your _sbt-console_:  `api/run`

      - If you have more runnable applications you need to choose the _ApiCreator_ class.
 - This creates a YAML file (Open API) with your documentation.
 - In the console you find the paths to the created documentation.

-     - By default it's here: `YOUR_PROJECT_PATH/OpenApi.yml`
+     - By default, it's here: `YOUR_PROJECT_PATH/03-api/OpenApi.yml`
-     - There is also a link to an HTML (`YOUR_PROJECT_PATH/OpenApi.html`).
+     - There is also an HTML that wraps it (`YOUR_PROJECT_PATH/03-api/OpenApi.html` that is created with `./helper.scala update`.).
-       You can copy it from here [OpenApi.html](https://github.com/pme123/camundala-example/blob/master/OpenApi.html)

 - Open `OpenApi.html` in a webserver (e.g. from your IDE).
   The parts of the document are described in the following chapters.

 ## Document
 ### Naming
+The DSL uses the `InOut.id` as the references throughout the documentation.
-The DSL is using the names of your BPMN Processes just for Taging (grouping in the document structure).
+For the `api` it uses the `Process.processName` also as the Tag (grouping in the document structure).

 Example: